How to Choose a Software Development Company

 Software Vendor Evaluation Criteria

-If you already have a list of vendors, it should be significantly reduced.
+If you already have a list of software development companies, it should be significantly reduced.
 In this case, you can focus on any criteria principal for your company.

 Some clients choose only experienced suppliers.
 It means a vendor must have relevant experience of similar development.